chaos-polymtl/lethe/doc/source/examples/dem/silo/silo.rst

 Running the simulation
 ----------------------
-This simulation can be launched by (in parallel mode on 8 processes):
+This simulation can be launched in parallel (e.g. using 8 processes) by running:

 .. code-block:: text

   mpirun -np 8 dem_3d silo-Golshan.prm

 .. warning::
 	This example takes approximately 14 hours on 8 cores.
-This high computational cost is due to the long simulation time (30 s of real-time).
+This high computational time is due to the long simulation time (30 s of real-time).

 Results
 ---------